opencaesar/opencaesar.github.io/_events/2024-04-25-onto-Nexus-Workshop-2025.md

 ## This Edition

-The <b>onto:Nexus Workshop 2025</b> is the 2nd edition of the workshop and has the theme of <b>Collaborations and Demonstrations</b>.
-This will be an opportunity to report on recent collaborations between community members inspired by last year's call for collaboration.
-It will also be an opporuntity to showoff new tools, capabilities, and exemplars that demonstrate rigor, agility, and/or intelligence in ontological modeling.
-Please check out the call for presentation below.
+The <b>onto:Nexus Workshop 2025</b> is the 2nd edition of the International Workshop on Ontological Modeling and Analysis.
+The theme of this edition is "Realizing the [RAISE](https://www.opencaesar.io/raise) Vision", where we will hear from members of the community about their efforts adding rigor, agility, and intelligence to their systems engineering practices.
+We will also hear about new and on-going collaborations inspired by the first edition of the workshop.
+Moreover, will have tutorials featuring approaches, tools and/or case studies that exemply the RAISE vision.

-The workshop will be a <b>free two-days hybrid event</b> that will take place at the Jet Propulsion Laboratory ([JPL](https://www.jpl.nasa.gov/)) in Pasadena, CA, on January 29-30, 2025.
+The workshop will be a <b>free two-days hybrid event</b> that will take place at the Jet Propulsion Laboratory ([JPL](https://www.jpl.nasa.gov/)) in Pasadena, CA, on January 29-30, 2025, and online in a Microsoft Teams meeting.

 ## Organizing Committee